Stewardship and Resource

 Invasive Species- to remove and discourage invasive species on their property and Chain as a whole.

-Committee members work with the DNR and the academic specialists from UW Oshkosh and Stevens Point.
+Committee members work with the DNR and the academic specialists from, UW Madison, UW Oshkosh and Stevens Point.
 They regularly attend various meetings, including meetings held by the Lake District and the Land and Water Conservation Committee of Waupaca County, Wisconsin Lakes, and the Central Sands Water Action Coalition.

 Committee Chair(s): Julie Mazzoleni, Fawn Johnson